 The module also requires engagement with several historical prose works, including: Edmund Burke, A Philosophical Enquiry into the Origins of Ideas of the Sublime and the Beautiful (1757); Thomas Paine, The Rights of Man (1791); Mary Wollstonecraft, A Vindication of the Rights of Woman (1792); Matthew Arnold, Culture and Anarchy (1869); and Charles Darwin, On the Origin of Species (1859).
 The King James Bible is also crucial for the poets we will consider, a text they reference, repudiate and rework.
-Prior to the commencement of the module, you should read at least Genesis, Job, Matthew and Revelation.
+Prior to the commencement of the module, you should read at least Genesis, Jeremiah, Luke and Revelation.

 Many of the historical and modern critical works with which the poets are in dialogue are included in Emma Mason and Jonathan Herapath, Nineteenth Century Poetry: Criticisms and Debates (Routledge: 2016).
 Students are advised to refer to this resource throughout the module, which was edited with this specific module in mind.
 The Norton anthologies assigned as module readers, which contain most of the set texts of the module, also comprise extracts from a wide range of the contemporaneous social, political, religious, aesthetic and economic and scientific debates, to which students will be directed as the module progresses.

 2 x 800-1000 word formative close reading essays deadlines tba at the start of term 1 (required; submit in hard copy directly to your seminar tutor, not through Tabula)